apache/pekko-connectors/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 Further information at the official [Google Cloud documentation website](https://cloud.google.com/pubsub/docs/overview).
 @@@

 This connector communicates to Pub/Sub via the gRPC protocol.
-The integration between Akka Stream and gRPC is handled by
+The integration between Apache Pekko Stream and gRPC is handled by
-@extref[Akka gRPC $akka-grpc.version$](akka-grpc:).
+@extref[Apache Pekko gRPC $akka-grpc.version$](akka-grpc:).
 For a connector that uses HTTP for the communication, take a look at the alternative @ref[Apache Pekko Connectors Google Cloud Pub/Sub](google-cloud-pub-sub.md) connector.

 @@project-info{ projectId="google-cloud-pub-sub-grpc" }

 ## Artifacts

-Akka gRPC uses Akka Discovery internally.
-Make sure to add Akka Discovery with the same Akka version that the application uses.
+Apache Pekko gRPC uses Apache Pekko Discovery internally.
+Make sure to add Apache Pekko Discovery with the same Apache Pekko version that the application uses.

 @@dependency [sbt,Maven,Gradle] {
   group=org.apache.pekko